-Witnesses (as distinguished from the parties) who are employees of Black River Technical College are expected to cooperate with and participate in the College's investigation and resolution process.
-Failure of such witnesses to cooperate with and/or participate in the investigation or resolution process constitutes a violation of policy and may warrant discipline.
+Witnesses (as distinguished from the parties) who are employees of Black River Technical College are expected to cooperate with and participate in Black River Technical College's investigation and

 While in-person interviews for parties and all potential witnesses are ideal, circumstances may require individuals to be interviewed remotely.
 Skype, Zoom, FaceTime, WebEx, or similar technologies may be used for interviews if the Investigator(s) determine that timeliness or efficiency dictate a need for remote interviewing.
 Black River Technical College will take appropriate steps to reasonably ensure the security/privacy of remote interviews.